Wilson Sonsini Goodrich & Rosati: History

 In 1999, when VA Linux went public, the firm reaped $24.5 million as the value of the 100,000 shares that the firm held ballooned in value.
 Other IPOs that enriched the firm because of its equity stake were those of Ask Jeeves, Google, and online grocer Webvan.
 With the downturn in the dotcom economy, however, Wilson Sonsini had to make a number of adjustments; 100 support staff and 60 associates were laid off—about 10% of its attorneys.
 Better times eventually returned.
 In 2004, the firm advised Google on its $2.7 billion IPO.

 In February 2005, the firm announced that Larry Sonsini, 64, who had been chief executive for more than 20 years, stepped aside, and named John Roos, a 20-year veteran partner who had led representations of young companies and entrepreneurs, as chief executive officer.

 After becoming CEO, Roos steered Wilson Sonsini beyond the burst tech bubble toward a broader client portfolio and a global presence.

 In 2009, after President Obama appointed Roos as U.S. Ambassador to Japan, Steven E. Bochner, a 28 year veteran partner at the firm, succeeded Roos as CEO.

 In 2016, Wilson Sonsini represented LinkedIn acquisition by Microsoft at a price of US$26.2 billion.

 Wilson Sonsini represented Twitter in the transaction involving Elon Musk's $44 billion take-private bid.

 In May 2025, Wilson Sonsini sold SixFifty, its legal tech unit, to Paychex, an American payment technology company, in an all-cash deal worth between $70 million and $85 million.

 Wilson Sonsini is also serving as outside counsel for Google in its antitrust litigation before the U.S. Department of Justice.
-The firm’s partner Susan Creighton, a longtime advisor to Google, contributed to an internal memo at Netscape that helped prompt the U.S. DOJ’s investigation of Microsoft in the 1990s.
-Creighton also led outside counsel efforts during Google’s 2013 settlement of an FTC antitrust inquiry.
+The firm's partner Susan Creighton, a longtime advisor to Google, contributed to an internal memo at Netscape that helped prompt the U.S. DOJ's investigation of Microsoft in the 1990s.
+Creighton also led outside counsel efforts during Google's 2013 settlement of an FTC antitrust inquiry.

+Douglas Clark led the firm, from 2012 until retirement in August 2026, when Caz Hashemi and Megan Baier will helm Wilson Sonsini as co-managing partners.